alex-h-stone/spring-boot-microservice-reference/README.md

 See RequestLoggingFilterConfig for the required config to log requests.

-TODO stonal use aspectJ and PII/truffle hog style filter?
-Or request logging via AOP? with configurable filter to avoid logging of 'typical' sensitive field names
+Also consider the use of LoggingAspects and the associated annotations to log method arguments, and method responses.

 ---

 #### Failure recovery via Spring Retry

-See VaccinationsApiClient and SpringRetryConfig for an example of how Spring Retry can be used to retry failed external API calls.
+See VaccinationsApiClient for an example of how Spring WebClient can be used to retry failed external API calls.

 ---